koetter/mf6-docker/README.md

 If everything worked, this will result in the help-command of Modflow 6.
 This is because the containers model directory is empty - to run an actual model, link a directory with modflow data-files and a "mfsim.nam" file, to the containers models directory - see example below.

+## Test-run
-## To test it wiht an example model from the installation bundle
+To test it with one of the examples from the model-code.
 ````shell
 docker run -it -v "${PWD}/models":/workspace/models mf6-test
 ```